melissamonroe/web-scraping-challenge/README.md

 ### Note*
 USGS Astrogeology site was up and working on 2/26/2021 [USGS Astrogeology site](https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars).
 This site was used to scrape the 4 hemisphere images.
 On 2/27/2021, the site went down.
 In my scrape_mars.py, if the site is unavailible, the app, uses a stored list of hemisphere_image_url dictionaries to pull in previously stored images and image titles.
 When the site is up again, it will pull in what is available from https://astrogeology.usgs.gov/search/results?q=hemisphere+enhanced&k1=target&v1=Mars.

+Update: Later in the day on 2/27/2021, usgs website is up again.
 - - -